 Social media has undoubtedly influenced how people perceive work culture, but it’s essential to separate the digital portrayal of success from real-life career experiences.
 By acknowledging the limitations of social media and focusing on personal growth, today’s workforce can navigate their careers with a healthier mindset.
 In the end, a fulfilling career is built not on a series of social media-worthy moments but on dedication, resilience, and a commitment to one’s own values and aspirations.

-Reference Article: https://medium.com/@trivediarchi1997/social-medias-influence-on-work-culture-3e09947cc43e
+https://medium.com/@trivediarchi1997/social-medias-influence-on-work-culture-3e09947cc43e